 The experimental design at Counami was different.
-The forestry road was opened gradually, and therefore the age of the trees differed according to the road section .
+The forestry road was opened gradually, and therefore the age of the trees differed according to the road section (Zalamea et al. 2012).
 All individuals assigned to WS at Counami were selected at a single small WS patch located 6 km after the entrance of the road.
-Thus, trees also represented a single colonisation pulse and were of similar age (14-16 years), except one significantly older individual of 22.8 years old), with DBH from 6.21 to 15.18 cm, and heights from 10.27 to 16.18 m, (Fig. S3).
+WS trees represented a single colonisation pulse and were of similar age (14-16 years, except one significantly older with 22.8 years old), with DBH from 6.21 to 15.18 cm, and heights from 10.27 to 16.18 m, (Fig. S3).
 It was not possible to choose trees on FS on a single restricted area because of the perturbation of soil structure by the logging machines and because we excluded trees on down slopes.
 Consequently, FS trees were sampled between km 6 to 11 of the forestry road and included different cohorts with different ages (7-23 years), DBH of 9.55 to 22.44 cm, and heights of 12.16 to 22.63 m (Fig. S3).
-Eleven and eighteen individuals were sampled on FS and WS respectively.
+Thirteen and nineteen individuals were sampled on FS and WS respectively.
 Counami trees were felled at different dates, from September 2014 to April 2016.
 The contrasted protocol was chosen to study seasonal and ontogenetic effect on leaf traits, but the results of such analysis will not be addressed here.
+No seasonal effects on leaf traits were detected, and ontogenetic effects on functional trait were standardised, as presented in the Statistical analyses part.

 Soil properties

-Pedological analyses included granulometry, moisture content, acidity, organic matter contents, and contents of exchangeable cations (Appendix S1, with detailed abbreviations).
+Pedological analyses included granulometry, moisture content, pH, organic matter content, and contents of exchangeable cations (Appendix S1, with detailed abbreviations).
 The complete sampling procedure is described in the Appendix S1.
-Exchangeable cations were analysed divided by cation-exchange capacity (CEC) to avoid autocorrelations between the former and the latter.
+Exchangeable cations were analysed divided by cation-exchange capacity (CEC) to avoid correlations between the former and the latter.
 We also calculated a soil index of fertility as: 𝑆𝑜𝑖𝑙𝑖𝑛𝑑𝑒𝑥 = K+Ca+Mg+NaCEC.

 The a priori classification of soil types (FS-versus-WS) was confirmed by pedological analyses of the soil properties within each site.
-The described pattern of soil properties is congruent with that reported in the literature .
-WS consist of a large proportion of coarse sand with high Ca:CEC and C:N ratios.
-FS consist of a large proportion of clay and silt with high moisture, N, C, MO Ptot contents and a high Al:CEC ratio.
+The described pattern of soil properties is congruent with that reported in the literature (Adeney et al. 2016; Fine and Baraloto 2016a).
+WS consist of a large proportion of coarse sand with high Ca:CEC (calcium on CEC) and C:N (carbon on nitrogen) ratios.
+FS consist of a large proportion of clay and silt with high moisture, N, C, MO Ptot (total potassium) contents and a high Al:CEC (aluminium on CEC) ratio.
 Based on water availability, N content, and soilindex, the site fertility can be ordered as COU-FS > SPA-FS > COU-WS = SPA-WS.
-Sparouine WS are characterized by higher H:CEC and Fe:CEC ratio than Counami WS.
+Sparouine WS are characterised by higher H:CEC and Fe:CEC ratio than Counami WS.
 The related results are presented in Appendix S1.
 Within sites, the difference between soil types is more contrasted in Counami than in Sparouine.